ztotta/loops-with-friends/README.md

 Current issues:

-3) How to affect change on the station once it is displayed to the user?
-	 => socket.io to maintain the real-time changes to the Angular components, then batch saving to the db?
-4) can't make new users => "a user with that email already exists", yet it doesn't exist in Mongo.

 To do:
 - station renaming: put route, grabs station by its Id and updates it's name, reset with the response.data